SpeysideHEP/spey/README.md

 # [0.5507713378348318, 0.9195052042538805, 1.4812721449679866]
 ```

-At a more lower level, one can extract the likelihood information for the statistical model by calling
+At a lower level, one can extract the likelihood information for the statistical model by calling
 ``spey.StatisticalModel.likelihood`` and ``spey.StatisticalModel.maximize_likelihood`` functions.
-By default, these will return negative log-likelihood values but this can be changed via ``return_nll=False``
+By default, these will return negative log-likelihood values, but this can be changed via ``return_nll=False``
 argument.

 ```python